Digital39999/Digital39999/README.md

 <p align="center">
     Hey there, I'm Digital.
 I'm a student from Croatia pursuing full-stack development and software engineering. <br />
     I enjoy leveraging technologies such as TypeScript, Next.js, C++, MongoDB, and many others to create scalable and performant applications, and I'm looking for projects to develop and things to learn in order to expand my knowledge and skillset further.
+    Unfortunately most of my active repositories are kept private, so I'm sorry you can't see code of awesome stuff I built, but checkout my website!
 </p>

 <p align="center">